kubasejdak-org/liballocator/README.md

 Tests were performed on macOS Mojave 10.14, Macbook Pro (2,9 GHz Intel Core i5, 8 GB 2133 MHz LPDDR3).

 NOTE: liballocator currently does not contain any optimizations, assembly or caches.
-Performance tests does not take into account the architecture goals of any used allocator.
-Results shown below are only for illustrative purposes.
+Performance tests do not take into account the design goals of any used allocator.
+Results shown below are only for illustrative purposes and should not be used as a reference of any kind.

 ##### Allocate 1000000x 134 bytes
 | Allocator | Allocate (g++ 8.2.0) | Release (g++ 8.2.0) | Allocate (clang++ 7.0.0) | Release (clang++ 7.0.0)